An amazing zoom back in time with George Chakiris, who is not only Hollywood dance royalty but a gifted actor and recording artist.

 “Because they used the recording, Judy wasn’t singing out.
 Joan (assistant for Garland) quietly asked Alton, ‘When is she going to do it?’
 Alton said, ‘Just wait.’
 Because … he knew.”

 [From Wikipedia: Garland performed a four-week stand for a salary of $55,000 per week, making her the highest-paid entertainer to work in Las Vegas to date.
 Despite a brief bout of laryngitis, her performances there were so successful that her run was extended an extra week.]

 Says George: “I did enjoy it.
 It was interesting watching her.
 She was fun.
 She was spirited and lively.
 When she looked at you, you felt she could really see who you were.
 It was somewhat intimidating.
 I thought she was fascinating.

 “Once we all went to her house.
 She wanted us to hear [the recording] on good speakers that she had at her house.

 “She was a great raconteur.
 An extremely funny, witty person.

 “The great thing was watching Judy in performance.
 Nothing was held back.
 Her connection to her material was so deep, it had resonance.

 “Judy also moved very well.
 Look at “A Couple of Swells” from Easter Parade.
 She was a natural mover as well as a singer; she moved beautifully; she had a gift for movement.”

 Chakiris was neither peer to Garland, nor the next generation.
-He was right in the middle.
-However, “Liza, the twelve year old, came into rehearsal a few times, dressed in darling little clothes and patent leather shoes.
+He was right in between.
+However, he said, “Liza, the twelve-year old, came into rehearsal a few times, dressed in darling little clothes and patent leather shoes.
 She was so eager to learn.
 I taught her a little something that the guys were doing.
 She learned so quickly.

 “Lee Minnelli, Liza’s step mother, was a very good friend of mine.
 Thanks to her, I went to the premiere of “Cabaret.”
 Liza’s instincts are so wonderful.